Ditectrev/AWS-Certified-Solutions-Architect-Associate-SAA-C03-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company is building software on AWS that requires access to various AWS services.
 Which configuration should be used to ensure mat AWS credentials (i.e ., Access Key ID/Secret Access Key combination) are not compromised?

 - [x] Enable Multi-Factor Authentication for your AWS root account.
-- [ ] Assign an lAM role to the Amazon EC2 instance.
+- [ ] Assign an IAM role to the Amazon EC2 instance.
 - [ ] Store the AWS Access Key ID/Secret Access Key combination in software comments.
-- [ ] Assign an lAM user to the Amazon EC2 Instance.
+- [ ] Assign an IAM user to the Amazon EC2 Instance.

 ### Can we attach an EBS volume to more than one EC2 instance at the same time?